MBA in Rural Management

 Rural Development Officer

-Candidates with this job role help the Senior Program Manager to look after activities of work under the Rural Development Program, which includes checking venture implementation progress, administration, and management of agreements and contracts.
+Candidates with this job role help the Senior Program Manager to look after activities of work under the Rural Development Program, which includes checking venture implementation progress, administration and management of agreements and contracts.

 Research officer